jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

 5. Enter a valid value in each field and click the send message button.
-Verify that the form submits, the data inputted is added to the customer contact database and the HTML is dynamically updated to show a message thanking the user for their message.
+Verify that the form submits, the data inputted is added to the database and the HTML is dynamically updated to show a message thanking the user for their message.

     - Outcome: Pass